For Physicians. By Physicians.™

 • Decreases the diameter of the fetal shoulder girdle

-• Techniques to deliver the posterior shoulder include the following
+• Additional techniques to deliver the posterior shoulder include the following

 • Rubin maneuver: Place hand on the back of the posterior fetal shoulder followed by anterior rotation towards the fetal face